Southern Living Magazine

 Soulciti shares the love

-lavorsome, colorful kernels are popping up in Austin and soon – all across the nation.
+Flavorsome, colorful kernels are popping up in Austin and soon – all across the nation.
 Soul Popped Gourmet Popcorn is a “Soul Food Inspired” healthy snack filled with the savory flavor of culture.
 “Conceived in 100% organic coconut oil,” Soul Popped is made from simple, premium and natural ingredients.

-NYT: A funny thing happened in australia
+NYT: A funny thing happened in Australia

-soul popped goes international
+Soul Popped goes international